 Contact NewTechWood TodaySince its founding in 2004, NewTechWood has been a pioneer in developing and manufacturing composite decking, site and railing furnishings.
 We are known worldwide for our innovative, attractive and dependable products.
 We believe our success is due to our willingness to listen to homebuilders, architects, contractors and homeowners and make their visions a reality.
 Our products are available in a wide variety of colors and patterns, and we are certain we have just the right one for your project.
 In addition to deck boards, NewTechWood offers a variety of other outdoor products, all of which were created using recycled materials:

 - Composite deck boards: Manufactured using recycled decking materials, NewTechWood’s composite deck boards are available in exclusive patterns and colors.
 They work well for both commercial and residential applications and will hold up for many years.
-The product comes with a generous 25-year warranty, which covers labor costs.
+The product comes with a generous 25-year warranty.

 - All-weather system siding: This engineered capped wood plastic composite is the perfect solution for those wanting tough and long-lasting outside walls.
 Thanks to its shield, this siding system is vibrant, textured and highly UV- and stain-resistant.
 It also features an all-weather system, which allows air between the joists and the cladding to circulate, which isolates moisture from the outside and keeps the inside dry.

 - Deck railings: Manufactured from both composite and aluminum, these railings have a modern and sleek appearance.
 Their finish makes them highly weather-resistant, and they’ll continue to look new many years after the installation.

 - Planter boxes: A great way to decorate your deck, these planter boxes were also manufactured using recycled materials.
 No tools or fasteners are needed to build these, which means all members of the family can easily participate in the assembly fun.